word-fish/wordfish-plugins/README.md

 The output_dir comes from the higher level script running it, so just make sure to pass it along.

 #### Extract terms
-Your extract terms function should give the user an option to extract terms with relationships, or not.
 The simplest implementation will send a list of strings to the `save_terms` function:

+      terms = ["term1","term2","term3"]
       from wordfish.terms import save_terms
       save_terms(terms,output_dir=output_dir,extract_relationships=False)

 The structure that is returned is a simple json that defines nodes:

-        {"nodes":[{"name":"node1"},
-                 {"name":"node2"}]
+        {"nodes":[{"name":"term1"},
+                 {"name":"term2"}]
         }

+If you have meta data associated with your terms, then you can make `terms` as a dictionary, with the unique id of your term as the key.
+The value for this dictionary should be a second dictionary (meta data for your term), and the term itself should be in the meta data variable called ["name"].

+      terms = {"term1_unique_id":{"name":"term1","definition":"term1 is a little fish."}}

+There are currently no constraints on the format or inclusion of meta-data, as it is not yet decided how to integrate this into the application.
 Why does this make sense?
 Because that can go immediately into any javascript or d3, and it's a commonly used way to render a graph.

 Again, the output file is passed from the script generating it, don't worry about it.
 This will save a terms.json in the terms output folder for your plugin.